 - 73% of French merchant sites sell internationally, an increase of 4 points

 What these figures concretely mean for you: the market is growing, but competition is real.
 The good news is that the number of active merchant sites is only increasing by 9% while transactions are growing by 10%.
 In other words: demand is growing faster than supply.
-There is room for well-constructed projects.
+There is room for well-structured projects.

-AI redefines shopping journeys
+AI is redefining shopping journeys

 Social commerce is no longer optional